Keeping Kids Safe & Happy on Bonfire Night!

 - Never, ever light a firework with petrol or flammable liquid.
 You’d think that this is plain common sense… sadly not!

-- Ensure your bonfire and firework display isn’t too close to fences, shrubbery, buildings etc. My dad made this mistake years ago and set our wooden pergola and all the furniture within on fire due to a stray rocket… oops!
+- Ensure your bonfire or firework display isn’t too close to fences, shrubbery, buildings etc.

 We’re big supporters of St John Ambulance for their first aid advice.
 You can download a basic guide to treating burns here, and this video is a superb resource for treatment guidance.

 If your little one is unlucky enough to sustain any other injuries, the St John First Aid for Parents resource is very helpful.
-Never hesitate to call 111 or 999 if you feel your child’s injury is serious enough.
+Never hesitate to call 111 or 999 if you feel your child’s injury is serious.